Ocean, major Habitat

 In the legend of Samudra Manthan, during churning, apart from Amrit, the pot of immortal nectar, many other things also came out of the Samudra.
 Lakshmi, the embodiment of wealth, emerged from the Samudra, followed by kalpa vrksha, the symbolizing perennial youthfulness, Kamadhenu the fulfiller of all wishes, Hala hala, the poison and host of other things both beneficial and detrimental.

-It is the oceans that create dissolution on earth.
+It is also the Oceans that create dissolution on earth.
 There is a continuous cycle of dissolution and regeneration going on in the Universe.
-The process of dissolution is called Pralaya, when waters-oceans or fire engulf everything.
+The process of dissolution is called Pralaya, when waters-Oceans or fire engulf everything.

-The World Ocean Day is an opportunity to sensitize ourselves to Oceans and Seas and honour the greatest resource of this planet.
+A day to sensitize ourselves to Oceans and Seas and honour this greatest resource of our planet.